Relkion/quartz/content/NaNoWriMo/Chapter01-Death of an Influencer.md

 "Hmph," the girl finally smiled.
 "So what if you don't remember?
 Now hold still so I can rid the world of an eyesore."

-"You really want to kill her-- me?"
-Jiaojiao asked doubtfully.
+"You're seriously trying to kill her-- me?"
+Jiaojiao asked with doubt.

 "You finally understand," the girl smiled.
 Objectively, it was a nice smile on a pretty face, but it made the hairs stand up on the back of Jiaojiao's neck.